fluencelabs/nox/cli/README.md

 ## Requirements

 CLI assumes running Ethereum and Swarm on `http://data.fluence.one:8545/` and `http://data.fluence:8500/` respectively.
-Use `--eth_url` and `--swarm_url` to specify actual addresses as you need.
+Use `--eth_url` and `--storage_url` to specify actual addresses as you need.

 Please note, that your Ethereum account should have sufficient funds for issuing transactions to smart-contract.
 It's only for transaction fees, Fluence itself doesn't currently charge miners or developers.
 That could change in the future, for example when miners' deposits are implemented.